xentripetal/XenRP/README.md

 # WiredPlayers RolePlay GameMode
 WiredPlayers is a RolePlay project made for RAGE Multiplayer, it uses C# as main language for both server and client.
 I started with it back in March 2017 and I'm still upgrading its functionality with suggestions received from people using this gamemode.

+## Helping the project
+There are multiple ways of helping to this project.
+You can add changes to the source, suggest new features or, if you feel so, you can also donate to the creator clicking [HERE](https://paypal.me/XabiWiredPlayers)

 ## Update Log

 * The update log can be seen by checking this page -> [Update Log](https://github.com/xabier1989/WiredPlayers-RP/wiki/Update-Log)